 It might seem unbelievable, but your body is FULL of bacteria.
-In fact, these microorganisms outnumber cells by a ratio of 10 to 1!
+In fact, these microorganisms outnumber the cells by approximately 10 to 1.

-You see, “good” bacteria serves an important purpose in maintaining optimal gut bio, which is one of the biggest factors relating to your overall health and wellbeing!
+You see, “good” bacteria serves an important purpose in maintaining an optimal gut microbiome, which is one of the biggest factors relating to your overall health and wellbeing!

-However, invasive habits like the regular use of antibiotics and/or consuming heavily processed, refined foods and drinks often kill a lot of your good bacteria.
+However, invasive habits like the regular use of antibiotics and/or consuming heavily processed, refined foods and drinks often kill a lot of the healthy (good) bacteria in your gut.

-And this creates an environment where “bad” bacteria proliferates - which is the number one cause of a long list of chronic health issues.
+And when this occurs, it creates an environment where “bad” bacteria starts to proliferate which is the number one cause of a long list of dis-ease and chronic health issues.

-The good news is that you can control the environment of your gut 'flora and fauna' with what you eat and drink.
+The good news is that you can control the environment of your gut microbiome with what you eat and drink.

 What are Probiotics?